aayush110410/IITD_Feb26_AAIPL/README.md

-# AAIPL Hackathon Solution — Qwen3-4B MCQ Agents
+# AAIPL Hackathon Solution — TEAM DCAP

 ## Overview
 This repository contains our full solution for the AAIPL (AMD AI Academy Premier League) hackathon, focused on generating and solving hard MCQ questions using Qwen3-4B and Unsloth on AMD MI300X hardware.